Frequently Asked Questions (FAQs) about Vice Presidential Records

 - How do I cite materials from records?

 Yes.
 Original requesters may file an appeal challenging the status of records closed under the provisions of the PRA and/or FOIA.
-Forms for filing appeals are available upon request by mail, fax, or email.

 A FOIA request must be submitted in the form of a letter, fax, or email.
 You should describe the information you want in as much detail as possible.
 Once the request is received, the archival staff performs a search for responsive records.
 If a FOIA request is too vague or broad, it will not be considered a reasonable request and may be rejected unless you narrow or clarify the topic.
-Please contact the Presidential Materials Division if you have questions or concerns.
+Please contact the Archival Operations Division if you have questions or concerns.

 Download the FOIA request form.